 It is normal to feel grief, as it is part of the healing process.
 But there are ways to cope.
 Engleson provides five tips for dealing with loss during the holidays.

 Allow yourself to feel.
 Give yourself permission to feel whatever it is you’re feeling.
-It is OK to feel sad, angry or depressed.
+It is OK to feel sad or angry.
 And it is also OK to experience moments of joy and happiness.
 Whatever you may be feeling, it’s important not to think that the holiday season will take away or obscure your feelings of grief.

 Have a support system.
 Allow yourself to turn to others for support both for practical and emotional assistance.
 Friends and family can be there to alleviate some of the hustle and bustle of the holiday season, such as helping with shopping, decorating or food preparation.